EVORA-project/evora-ontology/models/docs/referenceLabel.md

 # Slot: reference label (referenceLabel)

-_The label informing what this reference is about_
+_The label informing what this reference is about._